 We asked the participants if it made a difference to them who appeared in the video: a trial researcher or an actor.
 A few participants felt that this would not make a difference but the vast majority found that it made the study more personal.
-This is expressed in this quotation: “I feel that she is talking directly to me, and I personally like that better than when you sometimes use animations or cartoons”.
+This was expressed by mother 7 in this quotation: “I feel that she is talking directly to me, and I personally like that better than when you sometimes use animations or cartoons”.
 A few of the mothers said that it did not make any difference that it was the researcher, but they still appreciated that it was a real person related to the project.
 Many of the participants thought that seeing the researcher made the project less abstract.
-A mother said: “I actually like that there is someone behind, that it is not a system that speaks and writes, but a person, who then represents a system.”
+Mother 12 said: “I actually like that there is someone behind, that it is not a system that speaks and writes, but a person, who then represents a system.”
 The participant's experience, that the researcher appearing in the video explaining the study personifies the study in the minds of the participants and becomes the ‘face’ of the study.
 This is comforting for the participants and makes the study more trustworthy.
-A mother expresses it this way:”It is not just some big organization it all ends up in.
+Mother 11 expressed it this way:”It is not just some big organization it all ends up in.
 There are actually some people behind it.
 I think that often you get a survey […] and you don’t really know where it all ends up.”

 Retention

 Participants expressed that seeing the researcher behind the study in the video creates a familiarity with the researchers and a feeling of connectedness.
-A mother formulates it this way: “As soon as you see the faces and you establish a relationship, you quickly get a sense of belonging and attachment to the project”.
-The participants also feel that it adds consistency when they recognize the name of the researcher in e.g. info leaflet, newsletters, and questionnaires.
-Some of the participants feel that seeing the video creates a relationship with the researcher that may enhance the chance of the participants staying in the project over time.
-A mother expresses this in this quotation: “It will maybe create some kind of relationship […] that you want to continue in the project rather than drop out.”
+Mother 8 formulated it this way: “As soon as you see the faces and you establish a relationship, you quickly get a sense of belonging and attachment to the project”.
+The participants also felt that it adds consistency when they recognize the name of the researcher in e.g. info leaflet, newsletters, and questionnaires.
+Some of the participants felt that seeing the video created a relationship with the researcher that may enhance the chance of the participants staying in the project over time.
+Mother 13 expressed this in this quotation: “It will maybe create some kind of relationship […] that you want to continue in the project rather than drop out.”

 Discussion

 This study aimed to explore attitudes towards the use of informational ’talking head’ videos to explain the background, aims, and processes of a trial, from the perspectives of parents who participated in two trials of parenting interventions (PMTO and IYPB).
 Based on a thematic analysis of 24 semi-structured interviews we identified three overarching themes (1) General impression of the video, (2), Thoughts on participation in research, (3) and Recruitment and retention.
-We find that the participants are positive about using a video for recruitment and that it can contribute to ensuring that all participants understand, what they are consenting to.
+We found that the participants were positive about using a video for recruitment and that it can contribute to ensuring that all participants understand what they are consenting to.
 Furthermore, we find that use of videos may not improve recruitment but could potentially improve retention due to the perceived formation of a relationship with the research team.

 Use of video in recruitment